alexa-ngo/notes/Inheritance-Composition-Polymorphism.md

 ### Duck Typing ###
 Python uses the approach of "duck typing".
 If it walks like a duck and quacks like a duck, then it must be a duck.
 If a piece of code wants to call certain methods on an object, it will work as long as those methods are defined for that object, regardless of the actual type of the object.

-* If class B inherits from class A, then it has the same methods, so a function can operate on objects of both clases in the same way.
+* If class B inherits from class A, then it has the same methods, so a function can operate on objects of both classes in the same way.

 However, inheritance is not required for polymorphism in Python.